 If you will be covered by the SOTE agreement starting from the beginning of September, remember to update your collective agreement information in myJHL.
 Read more about how to update below.

 JHL is involved in developing the SOTE agreement in all steps of the way.
 The union protects its members’ interests, regardless of occupational title.

-The SOTE agreement’s purpose is to further develop the terms and conditions of employment in the social welfare and health care sector in municipalities and joint municipal authorities.
+The SOTE agreement’s purpose is to further develop the terms and conditions of employment in the health and social services sector in municipalities and joint municipal authorities.
 The goal is that the agreement will better consider the special characteristics and development needs of the sector’s work compared to the general collective agreement for the municipal sector (KVTES).

-Those covered by Avainta’s collective agreement or the collective agreement for the private social sector will not be covered by the SOTE agreement even if their work involves social welfare and health care duties.
+Those covered by Avainta’s collective agreement or the collective agreement for the private social sector will not be covered by the SOTE agreement even if their work involves health and social services duties.